 On October 17, 2007, pursuant to a Securities Purchase Agreement, we completed a \$7,384,235.10 private placement pursuant to which we sold 49,228,334 shares of common stock at a purchase price of \$0.15 per share solely to institutional and accredited investors.
 Each investor received a five-year warrant to purchase an amount of shares of common stock that equals 75% of the number of shares of common stock purchased by such investor in the offering.
-The warrants provide that they may not be exercised if, following the exercise, the holder will be deemed to be the beneficial owner of more than 4.99% of our outstanding shares of common stock, unless such restriction is waived by the holder, in which case the limitation shall be 9.99% or waived altogether.
+The warrants provide that they may not be exercised if, following the exercise, the holder will be deemed to be the beneficial owner of more than 4.99% of our outstanding shares of common stock.

-Concurrent with the closing of the private placement, we sold for \$1,996,667 to CAMOFI Master LDC and CAMHZN Master LDC an aggregate of (i) 10,000,000 shares of common stock, (ii) warrants to purchase up to 10,000,000 shares of common stock at a exercise price of \$.20 per share, and (iii) warrants to purchase an additional 3,333,333 shares of common stock at a exercise price of \$0.001 per share.
+Concurrent with the closing of the private placement, we sold for \$1,996,666.66 to CAMOFI Master LDC and CAMHZN Master LDC an aggregate of (i) 10,000,000 shares of common stock, (ii) warrants to purchase up to 10,000,000 shares of common stock at a exercise price of \$.20 per share, and (iii) warrants to purchase an additional 3,333,333 shares of common stock at a exercise price of \$0.001 per share.
 The parties agreed that the purchasers would be bound by and entitled to the benefits of the Securities Purchase Agreement as if they had been signatories thereto.
 The \$0.20 warrants and \$0.001 warrants contain the same terms, except for the exercise price.
 Both warrants provide that they may not be exercised if, following the exercise, the holder will be deemed to be the beneficial owner of more than 9.99% of our outstanding shares of common stock.